epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmGroupStatus defines the observed state of KeycloakRealmGroup
+KeycloakRealmGroupStatus defines the observed state of KeycloakRealmGroup.

 <table>
     <thead>